 KiwiSaver is a voluntary work-based savings scheme set up by the government to encourage New Zealanders to save for their retirement.

-If you're employed, you can choose to contribute 3%, 4% or 8% of your gross (before-tax) wage or salary to your KiwiSaver account.
+If you're employed, you can choose to contribute 3%, 4%, 6%, 8% or 10% of your gross (before-tax) wage or salary to your KiwiSaver account.
 Your employer has to contribute as well – at least 3% of your gross salary.
-In addition the Government makes a contribution (known as Tax Credits) up to a maximum of $520 per year.
+In addition the Government makes a contribution up to a maximum of $521 per year, if certain contribution levels are met.